 Father Jaki died on the Tuesday of the 2009 Holy Week.
 The transportation of his body to Hungary could only take place the following week.
 The funeral itself took place in Pannonhalma even later, on April 29 2009.
 At the funeral were present people coming literally from around the world.
 There was the president of the Hungarian Academy of Sciences.
 The Arch-Abbot of Pannonhalma agreed that some people would be able to say a few words before the end of the rite.
 I happened to be one of them, and I said, among other things, “Father Jaki liked to quote the words of St. Paul about the ‘reasonable worship’ that we have to offer to the Lord; and his life was an example of this ‘reasonable worship’.
 Along with other friends, we will attempt to keep alive the memory of his life and his work.”

 The group of friends of Father Stanley Jaki is called informally the Stanley Brigade; the name emerged in late 2008 in Rome.
 Father Jaki’s friends are scattered in different countries, and are busy locally.
 The group is open to anyone interested.
-In Rome, Father Paul Haffner (the first biographer of Father Jaki) is responsible for the Jaki Foundation.
-A first gesture organized by friends, and in particular by Father Rafael Pascual, was a conference in Rome in 2010, the Acts of which became available in 2014 .
+In Rome, Father Paul Haffner, the first biographer of Father Jaki, is responsible for the Jaki Foundation.
+A first gesture organized by friends, and in particular by Father Rafael Pascual, was a conference in Rome in 2010, whose proceedings became available in 2014 .
 A Summer School was held in Madrid in 2011.
-After the death of Father Jaki Real View Books has almost completed the publication of his books (in English) that were already “print-ready” at his death, and translations and reprints appeared also in English, Italian, French, and Hungarian.
+After the death of Father Jaki Real View Books has completed the publication of his books in English, that were already “print-ready” at the moment of his death, and translations and reprints appeared also in English, Italian, French, and Hungarian.